nathaneltitane/dextop/README.md

 In general, and for other types of setup, turning compositing off allows for the best possible performance and experience in accordance to current Android system and security limitations.

-Such requirement is due to the Android user space runtime policy and limited hardware access: there is no graphics hardware acceleration available - the container graphics are emulated and run using LLVM.
+Such requirement is due to the Android user space runtime policy and limited hardware access: hardware acceleration has been added through 'virgl' and is only available within the proot container side of Dextop.

 ### Activities: